Garnet-Yeates/GarnsMod/README.md

 a rule that is able to execute other rules.
 Examples of `INestedItemDropRule` include (but are not limited to) `DropBasedOnExpertMode`, `OneFromRulesRule`, `SequentialRulesRule`.
 A rule that is able to be executed by another rule is considered to be nested inside said rule.
 We refer to these as 'nested child' and we refer to their parent as the 'nested parent'.

 ### Diagram For Reference
 Below here is a diagram for Plantera's `NPCLoot` tree.
-This diagram is based on this vanilla tModLoader code:
+This diagram is based on this vanilla code:
 ```cs
 private void RegisterBoss_Plantera()
 {